jbakse/compform_site/content/tiles/index.md

 ### Challenge: Alphabet

 Design a full alphabet using a single tile set.
-Create a compostion that shows your alphabet in use.
+Create a composition that shows your alphabet in use.

 <!-- Post an image of your tileset and your composition to the sketch blog. -->